How SonicJS Uses Cloudflare D1 at the Edge

 export const selectUserSchema = createSelectSchema(users)

-The "fixed core, flexible payload" pattern
+The "fixed core, flexible payload" pattern (preserved in v3)

 The plugin settings pattern